Viewing current conference status

 |Indicates if the participant is a streaming or recording device.

-The Backplanes section provides information about the media streams being transmitted between Conferencing Nodes for the selected conference.
-Backplane links are unidirectional, so for a conference involving two Conferencing Nodes there will be two backplane links: one from node A to node B, and another from node B to node A. Note that a bidirectional backplane is created when a Conferencing Node connects to a Teams Connector or to a Skype for Business / Lync meeting.
+The Backplanes section provides information about the media streams being transmitted between Transcoding Conferencing Nodes for the selected conference.
+Backplane links are unidirectional, so for a conference involving two transcoding nodes there will be two backplane links: one from node A to node B, and another from node B to node A. Note that a bidirectional backplane is created when a Conferencing Node connects to a Teams Connector or to a Skype for Business / Lync meeting.

 The IP address of the Conferencing Node that is transmitting media.

 For details about the media streams being sent over a particular backplane link, click on the media node's IP address.